eduh/WorldcatRTA/README.md

-# WorldcatRTA
+# Worldcat RTA
-A REST facade between Aleph and Worldcat.
+A REST facade between Aleph and Worldcat to exchange real time availability information between a Aleph system (as your transaction storage) and Worldcat as your OPAC.
 This REST\PHP  based facade delivers real time availability (RTA) from a Aleph system to Worldcat OCLC.
 The service expects a OCN number from a WorldCat title as start identifier.
 The service tries to resolve this to an Aleph systemnumber and will provide the availability of the items.